 OPlates.com allows you to renew one or more vehicles and/or select and purchase specialty plates offered through the Ohio BMV in minutes.
 This site also offers you the opportunity to change your address online with the BMV.

 Request forms are available at any Deputy Registrar's office.
 The customer may complete the form associated with the desired Special Plate and send it with special documents to the address listed on the form.
 Special plates will be mailed to the customer to the address shown on the application.

-By Telephone Requests special plates may be made by calling the Ohio BMV at
+By Telephone For questions about special plates, please call the Ohio BMV at

 What is a System Assigned Plate?

 System assigned plates are pre-manufactured with consecutive numbers only and are never personalized.
 Example ABC 1234.

 Three letters (ABC).

 Three letters and one number (1- 9) or one number (1-9) and three letters (ABC 1 or 1 ABC).

 Two letters and one number (1-9) or one number (1-9) and two letters (AB 1 or 1 AB).